-Choose the marketing channels that you want to invest in (free and paid) and write down a few specific tactics that you want to use for each channel.
-Then break down these tactics into action items that you can delegate to your team.
+Choose the marketing channels that you want to invest in (free and paid), and write down a few specific tactics that you want to use for each channel.
+Then break down these tactics into action items that you can delegate to your team and external eCommerce experts.

 19 eCommerce marketing strategies

 Here are some of the best eCommerce growth hacks to grow your brand.